 The size of the package is supposed to reflect a person’s care needs but the most a person can receive, before basic and income-tested care fees and provider fees, is $55,768 a year.

 There are four home care package levels, starting at level one with $12,475 a year up to level four with $55,768 a year.

 This potentially translates to between two and 12 hours help a week depending on the services required.
-If daily personal care is required or costly equipment such as a wheel chair, the package can quickly be depleted.
+If daily personal care is required or costly equipment such as a wheelchair, the package can be quickly depleted.